ToldoDM/NNRL-car/README.md

 - Press the play button on the Unity editor, as this will start the training.
 The training doesn't stop automatically, to stop it is just needed to press the stop button of the editor.

 # Important notes
-Since multiple scene have multiple agents, modifying one by one would take a long time.
-Is more reasonable if you modify directly the prefab, since that is the reference of every copy in the scene.
+Since multiple scenes have multiple agents, modifying one by one would take a long time.
+It is more reasonable if you modify directly the prefab, since that is the reference of every copy in the scene.
 You can recognize the prefab for DeepRL and Genetic algorithm as they have the acronym `GA` and `RL`.